Keenan Allen Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Against the Eagles, Allen racked up 138 receiving yards in his single career matchup, 68.5 more than his over/under for Sunday's game.
+- Against the Eagles, Allen totaled 138 receiving yards in his only career matchup, 68.5 more than his over/under for Sunday's game.

-- Allen did not have a touchdown catch in that outing against the Eagles.
+- Allen did not have a touchdown catch in that game against the Eagles.

 - Note: Allen's stats vs. Eagles date back to 2016.

-- The Eagles are giving up 234.6 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 234.6 passing yards the Eagles allow per game makes them the NFL's sixth-ranked pass defense this season.

-- The Eagles have surrendered 14 touchdowns through the air (1.8 per game).
+- The Eagles have allowed 14 touchdowns through the air (1.8 per game).
 They are 19th in the NFL in that category.

 Recent Performances

-- Against the Patriots last week, Allen was targeted 11 times and picked up 77 yards on six receptions while scoring one touchdown.
+- In last week's outing against the Patriots, Allen was targeted 11 times, picking up 77 yards on six receptions while scoring one touchdown.

-- Allen has put up 202 yards over his last three games (67.3 per game) with one touchdown, reeling in 17 passes on 25 targets.
+- Allen has recorded 202 receiving yards (67.3 per game) and one touchdown, hauling in 17 balls on 25 targets in his last three games.

 Allen's Los Angeles Teammates